MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]Lab1_Create_solution.md

     module: 'Module 1: Describe Microsoft Dataverse'
 ---

+# Practice Lab 1 - Create a solution

 ## Learning Objective

 In this exercise, you will be creating a Power Platform solution to store the different components you build.
 In Power Platform, solutions are used to group different components together, and to provide transportability.
 The solution you create in this exercise will be used throughout the remainder of the course.